gochoa1088/gochoa1088/README.md

 ### Hey y'all! 👋 My name is Gino!
 A little about me:

-- 🔭 I’m currently working on spacem8s, a task manger application, and Glow, a colorful food intake tracker!
+- 🔭 I’m currently working on teamApp, a job application manager!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I used to own a pizza restaurant!
 Ask me about it!